Prof. Barak Shoshany's Website

 Research interests ^

 I am a theoretical, mathematical, and computational physicist.
 During my graduate studies, my research focused primarily on quantum gravity.
 For my MSc thesis, I explored the concept of relative locality in string theory under the supervision of Laurent Freidel.
-For my PhD thesis, I provided proof of a fundamental relationship between continuous and discrete spacetime geometries in loop quantum gravity, supervised by Laurent Freidel and done in collaboration with Florian Girelli.
-This research was published in three papers, two in Physical Review D (1, 2) and a third in Classical and Quantum Gravity.
+For my PhD thesis, I provided proof of a fundamental relationship between continuous and discrete spacetime geometries in loop quantum gravity, supervised by Laurent Freidel in collaboration with Florian Girelli.

-Working on quantum gravity has allowed me to develop a broad expertise in general relativity, quantum mechanics, quantum field theory, and related areas of mathematics.
-After I received my PhD, I decided to focus on classical and semi-classical general relativity.
-I am particularly interested in the nature of time and causality, especially the possibility and consequences of causality violations.
-My other major research interest is scientific computing and computational physics, focusing on both symbolic and numerical computations.
+After I received my PhD, I decided to focus on two different research areas.
+The first is the nature of time and causality in general relativity and quantum mechanics, and in particular the possibility and consequences of causality violations.
+My other major research interest is scientific computing and computational physics, focusing on both symbolic and numerical computations, especially in the context of general relativity.

 Time and causality